JaGuzmanT/ConcreteXAI/README.md

 ## Description: 📝
-This dataset contains 4419 measurements of compressive strength, tensile strength, flexural strength, electrical resistivity, and ultrasonic pulse velocity on concrete samples.
+This dataset contains 4,420 measurements of compressive strength, electrical resistivity, and ultrasonic pulse velocity on concrete samples.
+For the tensile strength contains 3,460 data points and for the flexural strength it contains 1,760.
 The data corresponds to 12 different concrete mixtures, each containing a variety of resistance, aggregates, and additives.

 ## Project summary, description, or abstract: 📚